Marr 38 GHA 12

 As we moved towards the interval, GHA began to put some passages of play together and began to ask questions of the home defence who suddenly looked a great deal less comfortable then they had earlier.
 Half time arrived with no further score.
 GHA had recovered from the early set back of losing scores and were now patiently and with determination attempting to build an attacking platform in the Marr half of the pitch.

 THis was a heavy blow for the visitors who had really taken the game to Marr in the second half and their patient and incisive passing through hands was clearly unsettling the home side.
-As we moved towards the thirty fifth minute GHA once again attempted to pierce the purple defensive line Marr gathered a loose ball on half way and Gregor Paxton chipped a delicate ball behind the GHA defence and sprinting through regathered the ball and passed the ball through supporting hands to score.
+As we moved towards the thirty fifth minute GHA once again attempted to pierce the purple defensive line.
+However, it was Marr who scored the best try of the match.
+Captain Conor Bickerstaff chipped the ball over the GHA defence and managed to gather his own kick, sprinted towards the GHA line passed inside to Josh Evans who in turn unselfishly passed to Gregor Paxton to score his second of the match.
 The try was converted and the score after thirty eight minutes was now MARR 35 GHA 12.

 Despite this further setback, the visiting side continued to attack the Marr defenceand in fact GHA were finishing the match strongly.Several forays by both sides in the dying embers of the match came to nought until Liam McLoughlin in midfield inside the GHA half collected a loose ball and put a superb drop kick through the posts to bring the scoring to an end.
 The final score was MARR 38 GHA 12.